SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-23-monogame-meet-vscode.markdown

 dotnet build
 ```

-This compiles and checkout your code can build, it also restores any tools and downloads any dependencies you have since it was last run, all in one.
+This compiles and checks your code can build, it also restores any tools, downloads any dependencies for the project, since it was last run; all in one.
 What you get, assuming it is successful, will be a folder structure like this:

 ```text
     MyGame\bin\Debug\net6.0